DojiSage/LLAMA2-ON-CPU/README.md

 conda activate cpullama

+Step 3:
+Run template.py to create folder structure and files

 pip install -r requirements.txt

 Download the quantize model from the link provided in model folder & keep the model in the model directory: